bjsonnen/homelab/README.md

             <a href="https://ubuntu.com/">Ubuntu</a>
         </td>
         <td>
-            An open-source operating system developed by Canonical.
+            Ubuntu is the modern, open-source operating-system on Linux for the enterprise server, desktop, cloud, and IoT by Canonical.
         </td>
     </tr>
 </table>